Optimization tab

 This choice selects the ZRLE encoding method.

 This choice selects the Hextile encoding method.
-With Hextile the screen is divided into rectangles, split up in to tiles of 16×16 pixels and sent in a predetermined order.
+With Hextile the screen is divided into rectangles, split up into tiles of 16×16 pixels and sent in a predetermined order.
 Hextile encoding is often the best choice for using in high-speed network environments (e.g. Ethernet local-area networks).

 This choice selects the Raw encoding method.
 This is the simplest of the encoding methods.
 It simply sends all the graphic data of the screen, raw and uncompressed.
 Since this method use the least processing power among the possible methods this is normally the best choice if the server and client runs on the same machine.